On equivalence relations induced by Polish groups: Preliminaries

+Becker and Kechris proved that, for any Borel $G$-space $(X,a)$, there is a Polish topology $\tau$ on $X$ such that $\tau$ generates the Borel structure of $X$ and $(X,a)$ is a Polish $G$-space~(cf.~\cite[Theorem 4.4.6]{gaobook}).
+This implies that $E^X_G=E^{(X,\tau)}_G$.
+Therefore, the concepts of Borel $G$-space and Polish $G$-space are equivalent under the perspective of Borel reducibility.

 Note that any discrete countable group is Polish.
-The {\it infinite permutation group} $S_\infty$ is the group of all permutations of $\omega$ with the pointwise convergence topology.
+The {\it infinite permutation group} $S_\infty$ is the group of all permutations of $\omega$ equipped with the pointwise convergence topology.
 A Polish group $G$ is {\it non-archimedean} if it has a neighborhood base of $1_G$ consisting of open subgroups.
 Becker and Kechris proved that a Polish group is non-archimedean iff it is topologically isomorphic to a closed subgroup of $S_\infty$ (cf.~\cite[Theorem 1.5.1]{BK} or~\cite[Theorem 2.4.1]{gaobook}).
-A metric $d$ on a group $G$ is {\it left invariant} if $d(gh,gk)=d(h,k)$ for all $g,h,k\in G$.
-Similarly, we can define {\it right invariant} metric.
-We say $d$ is {\it two sided invariant} if it is both left and right invariant.
-A compatible two sided invariant metric on a Polish group is necessarily complete (cf.~\cite[Corollary 1.2.2]{BK}).
-We say a Polish group $G$ is CLI if it admits a left invariant compatible complete metric; and say $G$ is TSI if it admits a two sided invariant compatible metric.
+A metric $d$ on a group $G$ is {\it left-invariant} if $d(gh,gk)=d(h,k)$ for all $g,h,k\in G$.
+Similarly, we can define {\it right-invariant} metric.
+We say $d$ is {\it two-sided invariant} if it is both left and right-invariant.
+A compatible two-sided invariant metric on a Polish group is necessarily complete (cf.~\cite[Corollary 1.2.2]{BK}).
+We say a Polish group $G$ is CLI if it admits a left-invariant compatible complete metric; and say $G$ is TSI if it admits a two-sided invariant compatible metric.

 Now we recall some benchmark equivalence relations in the research of Borel reducibility.
-The equivalence relation $E_0$ on $2^\omega$ defined by
+The equivalence relation $E_0$ on $2^\omega$ is defined as